-Second, when dealing with law that is unclear or subject to change (not finalized by the highest court in the jurisdiction), the drafting attorney should state precisely and directly that fact in the opinion.30 The lawyer should also communicate this fact to the client in other correspondence to further protect himself from potential liability.31 Of course, because lawyers are not expected to possess psychic qualities, they are not required to accurately predict the future state of the law.
-However, putting this in writing up front avoids any misunderstanding.
+Second, when dealing with law that is unclear or subject to change, the drafting attorney should state precisely and directly that fact in the opinion.
+Blackshear, at p.
+82. The lawyer should also communicate this fact to the client in other correspondence to further protect himself from potential liability.
+Blackshear, at p.
+82. Of course, because lawyers are not expected to possess psychic qualities, they are not required to accurately predict the future state of the law.

 According to the American Bar Association's Committee on Legal Opinions, both Accord and non-Accord opinion letters "speak[] as of [their] date.
-An opinion giver has no obligation to update an opinion letter for subsequent events or legal developments.
+An opinion giver has no obligation to update an opinion letter for subsequent events or legal developments."
 Thus, the problem is not that the law is uncertain or likely to change; the real problem is how to issue such an opinion.
-As is often the case, honesty is the best policy."32 Attorneys should directly state in the opinion and other correspondence with the client that the law is unsettled or could change.
+As is often the case, honesty is the best policy."
+Blackshear, at p.
+81. Attorneys should directly state in the opinion and other correspondence with the client that the law is unsettled or could change.
 That way, this potential trap will be minimized.

-Next, it is important for the opinion drafter to clearly and unambiguously define key terms that may be subject to various interpretations.
+Next, it is important for the opinion drafters to clearly and unambiguously define key terms that may be subject to various interpretations.
 Succinctly put, "[w]hen the meaning of certain words or phrases is ambiguous, it is likely that different parties will interpret the words or phrases differently.
-When interpretations differ, litigation may follow."33 Although the drafting attorney should not be asked to evaluate the possible outcome of litigation,34 terms such as "to our knowledge," "no litigation," "threat of litigation," and "material" are just a few examples that could be construed ambiguously and attorneys should consider having these terms specifically defined.
+When interpretations differ, litigation may follow."
+Blackshear, at p.
+83. Terms such as "to our knowledge," "no litigation," "threat of litigation," and "material" are just a few examples that could be construed ambiguously and attorneys should consider having these terms specifically defined.

 One last, yet important point to examine when drafting an opinion letter is to determine whether the opinion is to be issued by the law firm or only the attorneys drafting the letter. "[I]f an opinion letter is signed by a firm, the opinion is considered to be issued by the entire firm and not just the lawyers who participated in drafting the opinion.
 'To our knowledge' in a firm-issued opinion means 'to the knowledge of all the lawyers in this firm.'
-If a firm represents a client in several different capacities, lawyers drafting the opinion letter for the client should verify with other lawyers working for the client that the opinion letter is accurate.
+If a firm represents a client in several different capacities, lawyers drafting the opinion letter is accurate.
 'There is no absolute requirement that every lawyer be consulted and every file reviewed.
-Informal consultations will satisfy the due diligence inquiry, provided that the opinion preparer talks to the appropriate people.''35 However, developing case law in other jurisdictions has led to concern when using language like "to our knowledge".
-It is worth considering setting out exactly what the opinion drafter has done (and not done) in drafting the opinion letter.
+Informal consultations will satisfy the due diligence inquiry, provided that the opinion preparer talks to the appropriate people.'"
+Blackshear, at p.
+90 (internal citations omitted).